OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 #### Devices Nodes

-The Linux kernel interacts at a low level with disks through device nodes normally found in the /dev directory.
+The Linux kernel interacts at a low level with disks through device nodes normally found in the `/dev` directory.

-Device nodes for SCSI and SATA disks follow a simple xxy[z] naming convention, where xx is the device type (usually sd), y is the letter for the drive number (a, b, c, etc.), and z is the partition number.
+Device nodes for SCSI and SATA disks follow a simple `xxy[z]` naming convention, where xx is the device type (usually sd), y is the letter for the drive number (a, b, c, etc.), and z is the partition number.

 sd means SCSI or SATA disk.
-Back in the days where IDE disks could be found, they would have been /dev/hda3, /dev/hdb
+Back in the days where IDE disks could be found, they would have been `/dev/hda3, /dev/hdb`

 ### Filesystem Features

 #### File Attributes

-Extended Attributes associate metadata not interpreted directly by the filesystem with files: user, trusted, security, and system
+**Extended Attributes** associate metadata not interpreted directly by the filesystem with files: `user, trusted, security, and system`

-The system namespace is used for Access Control Lists (ACLs), and the security namespace is used by SELinux.
+The system namespace is used for **Access Control Lists** (ACLs), and the security namespace is used by SELinux.

 Flag values are stored in the file inode and may be modified and set only by the root user.
 They are viewed with `lsattr filename` and set with `chattr [+|-|=mode] filename`.

 Flags that can be set:

-- i: immutable - A file with the immutable attribute cannot be modified (not even by root).
+- i: immutable - A file with the **immutable** attribute cannot be modified (not even by root).
 It cannot be deleted or renamed.
 No hard link can be created to it, and no data can be written to the file.
 Only the superuser can set or clear this attribute.
-- a: append-only - A file with the append-only attribute set can only be opened in append mode for writing.
+- a: append-only - A file with the **append-only** attribute set can only be opened in append mode for writing.
 Only the superuser can set or clear this attribute.
-- d: no-dump - A file with the no-dump attribute set is ignored when the dump program is run.
+- d: no-dump - A file with the **no-dump** attribute set is ignored when the dump program is run.
 This is useful for swap and cache files that you don't want to waste time backing up.
-- A: no atime update - A file with the no-atime-update attribute set will not modify its atime (access time) record when the file is accessed but not otherwise modified.
-This can increase the performance on some systems because it reduces the amount of disk I/O.
+- A: no atime update - A file with the **no-atime-update** attribute set will not modify its atime (access time) record when the file is accessed but not modified.
+This can increase the performance on some systems because it reduces the amount of disk I/O; say some files that are being accessed very frequently.

 #### mkfs